nebulans/cookiecutter-djangopackage/README.rst

 best practices (especially for ``setup.py``), so you end up cutting and pasting hacky, poorly understood, often legacy code from one project to the other.
 This template, inspired by `cookiecutter-pypackage`_, is designed to allow Django developers the ability to break free from cargo-cult configuration and follow a common pattern dictated by the experts and maintained here.

+This clone of the pydanny package provides a better Travis config to test against common supported python and django versions.

 .. _cookiecutter: https://github.com/audreyr/cookiecutter
 .. _cookiecutter-pypackage: https://github.com/audreyr/cookiecutter-pypackage